rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 `--authorized-keys` - the default is the same as ssh), an `--auth-proxy`, or set the `--no-auth` flag for no authentication when logging in.

-Note that this also implements a small number of shell commands so that it can provide md5sum/sha1sum/df information for the rclone sftp backend.
-This means that is can support SHA1SUMs, MD5SUMs and the about command when paired with the rclone sftp backend.

 If you don't supply a host `--key` then rclone will generate rsa, ecdsa and ed25519 variants, and cache them for later use in rclone's cache